paddor/cztop/README.md

 # TODO: Simple PAIR socket example.
 ```

+## Supported Ruby versions

+See [.travis.yml](.travis.yml) for a list of Ruby versions against which CZTop
+is tested.

 ## Documentation

+The API should be fairly straight-forward to anyone who is familiar with CZMQ
+and Ruby.
 The following API documentation is currently available:

 * [YARD API documentation](http://www.rubydoc.info/github/paddor/cztop)